 In addition, there's reliability and consistency to self-compassion.
 It is constant whether we are at our best or at our worst.
 It doesn't require us to see ourselves as anything other than deserving of love.

 Finally, let's consider the myth that being self-compassionate makes you weaker.
 What's the idea here?
 Essentially, it is that if we're kind to ourselves, we can't get through the toughest times in life.

-In sum, it's not gritting our teeth and pushing down our feelings that work for us in times of hardship.
-Rather, it's a thoughtful, open-minded and gentle attitude toward ourselves and our loss.
+In sum, it's not gritting our teeth and pushing down the feelings that work for us in times of hardship.
+Rather, it's a thoughtful, open-minded, and gentle attitude toward ourselves and our loss.

 At this point, you should have a deeper understanding of what self-compassion involves.
 You should understand that your mental health will be better if you're self-compassionate.

 And also you should have an understanding of where some of the most unhelpful misconceptions about self-compassion come from.